 We will only use the information you give us for electoral purposes.
 We will look after personal information securely and we will follow the data protection legislation.
 We will not give personal information about you or any personal information you may provide on other people to anyone else or another organisation unless we have to by law.

-The lawful basis to collect the information in this form is that it is necessary for the performance of a task carried out in the public interest and exercise of official authority as vested in the Electoral Registration Officer as set out in Representation of the People Acts, the Electoral Administration Act 2006, Electoral Registration and Administration Act 2013and associated regulations, or in some cases as a legal obligation under those laws.
+The lawful basis to collect the information in this form is that it is necessary for the performance of a task carried out in the public interest and exercise of official authority vested in the Electoral Registration Officer as set out in Representation of the People Acts, the Electoral Administration Act 2006, Electoral Registration and Administration Act 2013, Elections Act 2022 and associated regulations, or in some cases as a legal obligation under those laws.

 Some of the information that is collected in this form is classified as special category personal data.
 This is processed for reason of substantial public interest as set out in Representation of the People Act 1983 and associated regulations.
 To process this type of information the Data Controller must have a relevant policy document that sets out how this information will be handled.